 - offer an opportunity to gain 10 credits and/or University of Glasgow HEAR Transcript

 - are short term study with recognised credentials

 - are accessible for those for whom funding or location may usually be a barrier

 There are a number of fully funded places available and therefore the only commitment from learners involves time, attention and engagement.
-Some points to note are that the courses:
+Some points to note are:

-- start on specific dates (the cohort travel through the course together)
+- courses start on specific dates (the cohort travel through the course together)

-- are based on 8-10 hours of time per week over a 10 week period
+- they are based on 8-10 hours of time per week over a 10 week period

-- typically have 2 assignments per course (typically week 5 and week 10)
+- courses typically have 2 assignments per course (typically week 5 and week 10)

 The courses are all delivered remotely using a distance learning model and access to the relevant systems is granted through registration with the University of Glasgow.
 All details and relevant steps are sent to you via email and then through the online platform.

 Within the course structure, you are free to access and complete the learning at times that suit you and your work/life situation.

 We would also recommend that when you consider these opportunities it is: